-A Revocable Living Trust is a complete Will substitute.
-It can control all of your assets both during your life and after your death.
+A Revocable Living Trust is a complete Will substitute and while it does not protect assets from Medicaid eligibility, this trust can control all of your assets both during your life and after your death.
 When you set up your Revocable Trust, you transfer the title of all your assets (stocks, bonds, real estate, etc.) from your name to the name of the trust.
 You then name yourself as the trustee and beneficiary.
 This gives you, and you alone, total and complete control of all your assets.
 You can buy, sell, trade, and do whatever you want - just like you do now.

-When you die, there will be no assets left in your name, and therefore, no probate for your family to endure.
+When you die, there will be no assets left in your name and therefore, no probate for your family to endure.
 Whomever you name as your successor trustee will immediately gain control of your assets to distribute them according to your exact instructions.
 With a Revocable Trust your assets will go directly to your beneficiaries after your death.
-There will be no probate or court costs, and greatly reduced attorney's fees.
-There will also be no delay in distributing your assets, and all your estate planning wishes will be completely private.
+There will be no probate or court costs and greatly reduced attorney's fees.
+There will also be no delay in distributing your assets and all your estate planning wishes will be completely private.
 Furthermore, the trustee will be able to ensure continuity of asset management during your lifetime for any period in which you are unable to manage your trust due to incapacity.